muratk5n/thirdwave/en/README.md

 See sample GDELT output files [here](http://data.gdeltproject.org/events).
-Pick one, and check `Actor1Name`, `Actor2Name`, and `EventCode` triplets for every record.
-I guarantee it half the time they will be wrong.
+Pick one, and check `Actor1Name`, `Actor2Name`, and `EventCode` triplets for every record, meaning someone does something to someone else.
+Half the time they are wrong...
 This is one of the best language models.
 Use SOTA, and forget 90, 95%, if you can surpass 80% I will eat my hat.

 The codes are documented in this [PDF](http://data.gdeltproject.org/documentation/CAMEO.Manual.1.1b3.pdf).